Ting-PKU/NHi-C/README.md

-# NHi-C
-Code for reproducing figure in NHi-C project
+# Code for reproducing figure in NHi-C project